My mum had a catastrophic addiction. She died in November 2011.

 You waved at me and though I knew I could not run

-I said I love you, kids.
-Then you were gone
+I said I tried to love Then you were gone

 but my old dog was by my side